shafaaf/koin-inventory-webapp/README.md

 - Make transaction tab responsive
 - In contact us, add server support to receive input
 - In contact us, validation for phone number
+- Need to click Navbar text and not buttons to navigate